 Challenge the faster learners

 Aim the level of the class at the 5-year-olds.
 Give faster learners special tasks to keep them interested.
 For example, let the older or faster learners take a turn calling out the instructions instead of the teacher.
 Have them write things on the board for you.
 Have them decide if a sentence is correct or not.
 Ask them harder vocabulary words and quiz questions.
 Make them team leaders.
 Have them help younger learners complete a task.
-Keep the fast learners challenged so they don’t become bored and go off your class.
+Keep the fast learners challenged, so they don’t become bored and go off your class.
 It’s quite easy to do all this when you have a small group.

 Use open-ended activities or workstations some of the time

-Give children an open-ended activity such as sorting or playing with vocabulary items, arranging them in order of size, colour or use.
+Give children an open-ended activity such as sorting or playing with vocabulary items, arranging them in order of size, colour, or use.
 Older children will finish sooner and can continue with spelling games while the younger ones finish.

-I hope some of you reading this post found it useful!
-Do leave a comment or any advice you might have in the comments box so future readers may benefit from your wisdom.
+I hope you try the skit and that it goes well!
+Do leave a comment or any advice you might have in the comments box.
+I’m here to help if you need me.

-Shelley Ann Vernon
+Kind regards, Shelley Ann Vernon